buildpacks/spec/platform.md

 ### Stack Validation

 During the prepare phase, the stack properties of the new run-image MUST be compared to the stack properties of the previous run-image.
-If any of the following are true, the analysis MUST fail:
+If any of the following are true, the prepare phase MUST fail:
 * A mixin listed on the previous image does not exist on the new run-image
 * The operating system of the previous image does not match the new run-image
 * The architecture of the previous image does not matches the new run-image